 The incidents above show how easily some of the most powerful and reputed companies fell victim to phishing scams, resulting in millions of dollars of loss.
 Such phishing incidents are increasingly becoming a threat for every small and big organization.
 Fortunately, there are ways to prevent and protect your organization from email phishing attacks.
 The following are some helpful steps that you can take to protect your organization:

 Looking for an advanced email analysis tool that can help you monitor the company emails and detect signs of email attacks like malware, phishing, ransomware, etc.?
-Check out Stellar Email Forensic ? a powerful email investigation software for IT administrators that is easy-to-use and now available for free for 60 days.
-Download now!
+Check out Stellar Email Forensic – a powerful email investigation software for IT administrators that is easy-to-use.
+Download now! |

 Falling for email phishing attacks is one of the costliest mistakes that companies around the globe make today.
-If you don?t want to become another victim, then it is strongly recommended that you should take appropriate prevention measures, including those mentioned above.
+If you don’t want to become another victim, then it is strongly recommended that you should take appropriate prevention measures, including those mentioned above.